Day 1: Delhi - Tijara 102 km

 It takes quite some time before we have cycled from the one end of the town to

 the other end.
-The last kilometer an old police officer on a scooter helps us by riding
+The last kilometre an old police officer on a scooter helps us by riding

 the way with us.
 And the reward after a long and diverse cycling day is there.